AdobeDocs/experience-manager-65.en/help/assets/using/managing-collections-touch-ui.md

 1. In the Collections console, select two or more collections for which you want to edit metadata.
 1. From the toolbar, tap/click the **Properties** icon.
 1. In the **Collection Metadata** page, edit the metadata under the **Basic** and **Advanced** tabs, as necessary.
-1. Tap/click **Save & Close ** from the toolbar, and then close the confirmation dialog to complete the process.
+1. Tap/click **Save &amp; Close** from the toolbar, and then close the confirmation dialog to complete the process.
 1. To append the new metadata with the existing metadata, select **Apend mode**.
 If you do not select this option, the new metadata replaces the existing metadata in the fields.
 Tap/click **Submit**.

    >[!NOTE]